US Visa and ESTA information

 - You must apply at least 72 hours before you travel.

-- You must hold an individual machine-readable passport (if you don’t, you’ll need to get a visa instead).
+- You must hold an individual machine-readable passport or ePassport (one containing a chip).
+If you don’t, you’ll need to get a visa instead.

 - Provide accurate information on your ESTA application.